lambrt/MBD-PT2024-Capstone-Group2/README.md

 # MBD-PT2024-Capstone-Group2
 Capstone Project repository

 This repository intends to hold the code created by the Group 2 of MDB-PT2024 for our Capstone project.
-/
+The content is as follows:
+Readme file with instructions
+Main notebook with EDA, Feature Engineering and ML models
+Appendix with extra tests
 For more information or challenges please reach out to: lamberto@student.ie.edu judith.doral@student.ie.edu